nuhfurkan/SnakeApp/README.md

 # SnakeApp
-Snake Game developed using Javascript: Node.js and Express. \n Find the necessary files on the master branch.
+Snake Game developed using Javascript: Node.js and Express. <br>
+Find the necessary files on the master branch.